 HARTWIG KANTOROWIGZ / POSEN / HAM: / BURG / GERM: / MANY - All the preceding is embossed on the front of this "case" type bottle that originally held "Litthauer Stomach Bitters."
 Although German made, the product was widely imported into the U. S. and the bottles pretty commonly found throughout North America.
 The embossing details vary a lot on the different mold variations; this and all of these variations are cataloged in Ring & Ham as L106L - for labeled bitters.
 (There are also examples that are embossed with LITTHAUER STOMACH BITTERS.)
 The style emulated the "case gins" of the era (mid to late 19th century...into the very early 20th) but are of a heavy, thick glass...and of course, usually (though not always) made of milk glass.
 This example is 9+" tall, has an applied one-part "flaring at the base" lip (typical but distinct style) and a sharply a domed center to the base.
 The condition is essentially mint with no chips, cracks or other post-production damage though it could have some light scuff marks or scratches which are about impossible to see on this type milk glass.
 A nice example of a cool bottle that every collector should have in their collection. $65

 DR. HENLEY'S / WILD GRAPE ROOT / IXL (in an oval) / BITTERS - These large (at least a quart in capacity) Western bitters bottles are quite popular with collectors since they are...large...have great embossing and found in a myriad of colors.
 A very popular product, these bottles are found all over the West from the mining camps of Utah, Nevada, and Montana to the big cities of the day - San Francisco, Portland, Sacramento.
 In my experience visiting lots of the mining camps and ghost towns of the West, it is a rare location where one does NOT find fragments of an IXL - it was that popular.
 This example is just over 12" tall, a rich "San Francisco & Pacific Glass Works" blue-aqua color (where it was made), the usual domed base, and a very crudely applied "champagne" style banded finish (click on lip image to the left to enlarge).
-This example probably dates from the early 1880s I would estimate since it fairly crude (stretch marks, bubbles), not air vented resulting in the flattened embossing, and from a mold that lacks the distinctive curved "R" of the earlier mold(s).
+This example probably dates from the late 1870s to early 1880s since it fairly crude (stretch marks, bubbles), not air vented resulting in the flattened embossing, and from a mold that lacks the distinctive curved "R" of the earlier mold(s).
 This example is near mint with no chips, cracks, staining, or repairs - only some light scratching or scuffing here and there.
-As is a frequent case, the embossing is quite lightly rendered but all easily readable; click on embossing close-up to see such though in real life it is a bit more distinct than the image shows.
-As is fairly typical with these lighter embossed IXL's - and this mold in particular - the lightest of the embossing is in the middle of the pattern (GRAPE ROOT & IXL and oval) though even that part of the embossing is quite readable with the rest of the embossing a better.
-All around a great condition bottle with a nice deep aqua coloration though sub-standard embossing; priced accordingly. $145
+As is a frequent case, the embossing is lightly rendered but all easily readable; click on embossing close-up #1 & embossing close-up #2 to see such though in real life it is a bit more distinct than the image shows.
+As is fairly typical with these lighter embossed IXL's, the lightest of the embossing is in the middle of the pattern (GRAPE ROOT & IXL and oval) though even that part of the embossing is quite readable with the rest of the embossing a better.
+All around a great condition bottle with a nice deep aqua coloration though sub-standard embossing; priced accordingly. $100

 DAMIANA BITTERS / BAJA CALIFORNIA - This is embossed vertically on two sides of this tall "fifth" or "sixth" sized Western Bitters bottles from San Francisco, CA. 11 1/4" tall, tooled "brandy" finish (with some of the original foil wrapper still remaining), bluish aqua in color, ca. 1890s.
 Click Baja California embossed side to see such.
 A nice example of an unusual shaped bitters that began production in the 1870s and continued until about the turn-of-the-century.
 This is the variant without "Lewis Hess - Manfr'r" on the shoulder and the last of the three molds to be used.
 This bitters (and the Damiana herb in general) was thought to be a sexual stimulant...
 Condition is about mint with just a few light scratches and no chips, cracks, or staining.
 Has a bit of body crudeness in the form of bubbles - including some neat teardrop ones - and stretch marks. $50

 S. T. / DRAKES / 1860 / PLANTATION / X / BITTERS - This mold variation of the ubiquitous Drake's Bitters has the PATENTED / 1862 embossed totally on one (the center) roof panel on the reverse.
-This example is almost 10" tall, crudely applied "oil" type finish or lip (aka "long tapered collar), smooth base (embossed dot in the center), and dates from the heyday of the 6-log Plantations - 1865 to the mid to late 1870s.
-The glass is medium to dark chocolate-ish amber.
-It is essentially pristine with no chips, cracks, or other post-production damage (besides a touch of base wear and one tiny scratch on one label panel)...and no staining to my eye, even under a bright lamp.
-There is also some crudeness to the bottle - befitting its early manufacture and the embossing is better than average; see the close-up image enlargement.
-This is one of those darker but interesting colors that helps set off the moderate to lighter colored Plantations.
-A solid beautiful, crisply molded, and essentially mint example.
-SOLD!
+This example about 10" tall, crudely applied "oil" type finish or lip (aka "long tapered collar), smooth base (no embossing), and dates from the heyday of the 6-log Plantations - 1865 to the late 1870s.
+The glass is a very pleasing medium chocolate amber with a nice "brightness" to it - maybe a bit of apricot?
+Hard to say except that it is very nice looking and would be a great window bottle.
+It is essentially pristine with no chips, cracks, or other post-production damage...and no staining to my eye, even under a bright lamp.

 S. T. / DRAKE'S / 1860 / PLANTATION / X / BITTERS - Reverse says PATENTED / 1862 on two different roof panels.
 This is the four-log version of one of the most famous and popular of the bitters bottles but in a beautiful light yellow gold color - a color that is significantly lighter than the other 4 log listed below - and a great window bottle.
 The images here are quite accurate, though for a comparison of the color versus a medium amber 6 log example click on the two bottle images thumbnail to see a much larger version.
 The offered example has a crudely applied long tapered collar (i.e. "oil" finish), almost 10" tall, smooth base (two dots), ca. 1875-1885.
 The embossing is distinct on this example - click close-up to see a close-up of the upper half of this bottle which also shows the color well.
 The condition is essentially mint with no chips, cracks, staining, dings, or flea bites; just a couple very small, extremely shallow "onion skin" open bubbles on a couple corners is all I can find.
 Bottle was likely never buried given the wear on the base.
 This really is a very nice light golden yellow (but not quite pure yellow) example that is somewhat hard to capture in the images.
 A great "window bottle" color.
 SOLD!